erezzarum/puppet-snmp/DEVELOP.md

+**Please NOTE**
+I have decided to continue the work of this module here.
+I have seen alot of pull requests and issues being made on the original repository (https://github.com/razorsedge/puppet-snmp) which were not merged and decided to continue here.
+I am not deleting any feature branches being made, this will allow anyone with the original repository to apply those features (please note that some features could depend on other features).

 Contributing
 ------------

 normal

   1. [Fork](http://help.github.com/forking/) puppet-snmp
-  2. Create a topic branch against the develop branch `git checkout develop; git checkout -b my_branch`
+  2. Create a topic branch against the master branch `git checkout master; git checkout -b my_branch`
   3. Push to your branch `git push origin my_branch`
-  4. Create a [Pull Request](http://help.github.com/pull-requests/) from your branch against the develop branch
+  4. Create a [Pull Request](http://help.github.com/pull-requests/) from your branch against the master branch

 [git-flow](https://github.com/nvie/gitflow)

   1. [Fork](http://help.github.com/forking/) puppet-snmp
   2. Create a feature `git flow feature start my-feature`
   3. Publish your featue `git flow feature publish my-feature`
-  4. Create a [Pull Request](http://help.github.com/pull-requests/) from your branch against the develop branch
+  4. Create a [Pull Request](http://help.github.com/pull-requests/) from your branch against the master branch

 Testing
 -------

 Tests are written with [rspec-puppet](http://rspec-puppet.com/).
-CI is covered by [Travis CI](http://about.travis-ci.org/) and the current status is visible [here](http://travis-ci.org/razorsedge/puppet-snmp).
+CI is covered by [Travis CI](http://about.travis-ci.org/) and the current status is visible [here](http://travis-ci.org/erezzarum/puppet-snmp).

 To run all tests: